-A systems glitch which left over 5,000 Western Education & Library Board workers without their monthly salaries last weekend was expected to have been resolved by this morning.
+A systems glitch which left over 5,000 Education Authority workers without their monthly salaries last weekend was expected to have been resolved by this morning.

-Workers across the various range of services within the education system in the Western area were left without payment which is normally made in the middle of each month.
+Workers across the various range of services with the education system in the Western area were left without payment which is normally made in the middle of each month.